Seyoung20/TargetLock/README.md

 ## **🧑🏻‍🤝‍🧑🏻AUTHOR AND ACKNOWLEDGEMENT**

-**Gratitude to Our Instructor**
+**✨Gratitude to Our Instructor**

 <p align="center">
   <img src="img/grace.png" width="200px" alt="Grace" style="border-radius: 100px;" />
 </p>

-We would like to express our sincere gratitude to our CS 211 instructor, **💗Ms. Christiana Grace Alib**, for her invaluable mentorship and guidance.
+We would like to express our sincere gratitude to our CS 211 instructor, **💗`Ms. Christiana Grace Alib`**, for her invaluable mentorship and guidance.
 Her expertise in Object-Oriented Programming principles was crucial to our effective application of these concepts, leading to the successful development of our system, **TargetLock**.

 ---